 In March 2008, the DEP approved an interim response action plan for work to be performed at the Kearny Plant by Tierra and the adjacent property by Tierra in conjunction with other parties.
 As of the date of issuance of these consolidated financial statements, work on the interim response action has begun.
 This adjacent property was listed by EPA on the National Priority List in 2007.
 In July 2010, EPA notified Tierra, along with three other parties, which are considered potentially responsible for this adjacent property and requested to conduct a RIFS for the site.
 The parties have agreed to coordinate remedial efforts, forming the "Peninsula Restoration Group" or "PRG."
-In the fourth quarter 2011, the PRG reached an agreement in principle with a new party, whereby would join the PRG at an allocated share of 16.6%.
-The PRG is in active negotiations with the EPA for an RIFS AOC for the Standard Chlorine Chemical Company site.
-In February 2013, the PRG has been requested by EPA to submit a RIFS Work Plan in 60 days.
+In the fourth quarter 2011, the PRG reached an agreement in principle with a new party, whereby would join the PRG.
+The PRG is in active negotiations with the EPA for an RIFS AOC for the Standard Chlorine Chemical Company site and expects to execute the AOC in the second semester of 2013.